-Back flow prevention measures must be maintained on site at all times during construction.
+Backflow prevention measures must be maintained on-site at all times during construction.
 Temporary water will be allowed after the contractor installs a hose bibb assembly consisting of a vertical PVC riser at the water meter with a hose bibb on a 90-degree elbow at the top.
 A vacuum breaker must be attached to the hose bibb at all times.
 The discharge opening from the vacuum breaker must be at least 12 inches above grade.
-The riser must be firmly attached to a sturdy rebar or wooden steak to add structural stability to the assembly.
-Direct connection between the water meter and the structure plumbing before the structure is substantially complete is prohibited unless a double check back flow assembly is installed and immediately tested to assure it is working.
+The riser must be firmly attached to sturdy rebar or wooden steak to add structural stability to the assembly.
+The direct connection between the water meter and the structure plumbing before the structure is substantially complete is prohibited unless a double check backflow assembly is installed and immediately tested to assure it is working.

 Switch-over valves between Lake LBJ and the City water system prohibited